MoeKeyDev/MoeKey/README.md

 MoeKey is a misskey client for Flutter

-> This project is currently under development and have many functional deficiencies
+> This project is currently under development and has many functional deficiencies

 ## Features
 - [x] misskey Servers Selection List